Convex-Dev/design/docs/cad/011_errors/README.md

 #### `:SEQUENCE`

-The CVM must throw a `:SEQUENCE` error in the case that the sequence number of a transaction is invalid for the origin account that it is submitted for.
-This protection is neccessary to stop replay attacks (multiple executions of the same transaction cause by an adversary re-submitting it).
+The CVM throws a `:SEQUENCE` error in the case that the sequence number of a transaction is invalid for the origin account that it is submitted for.
+The only correct sequence value is the integer which is the current `*sequence*` plus one.
+This protection is necessary to stop replay attacks (multiple executions of the same transaction cause by an adversary re-submitting it).

-If the transaction is submitted for a valid cccount but has the wrong sequence number for the acount (i.e. it is not the next Sequence Number), the CVM MUST return a `:SEQUENCE` Error.
+If the transaction is submitted for a valid account but has the wrong sequence number for the account (i.e. it is not the next Sequence Number), the CVM MUST return a `:SEQUENCE` Error with the source code `:CVM`

 In this case, the CVM MUST NOT commence execution of the transaction.